ghettovoice/vuelayers/docs/component/vector-source.md

       },
       loadingStrategyFactory () {
         // VueLayers.olExt available only in UMD build
-        // in ES/CJS build it should be imported from 'vuelayers/lib/_esm/ol-ext' or 'vuelayers/lib/ol-ext' respectively
+        // in ES build it should be imported explicitly from 'vuelayers/lib/ol-ext' return VueLayers.olExt.loadingBBox
-        return VueLayers.olExt.loadingBBox
       },
     },